-Starburst Holdings Limited ("Starburst" or the "Company") and its subsidiaries (the "Group") was listed on the Catalist Board of the SGX-ST on July 10, 2014.
-The Group is an engineering group specialising in the design and engineering of firearms-training facilities.
-With an established track record and experience of close to 20 years in this niche industry, Starburst is one of the few companies operating primarily in Southeast Asia and the Middle East that provides in-house integrated solutions in the design, fabrication, installation and maintenance of anti-ricochet ballistic protection systems for firearm shooting ranges and tactical training mock-ups.
+Starburst Holdings Limited ("Starburst" or $\$ the "Company") and its subsidiaries (the "Group") was listed on the Catalist Board of the SGX-ST on July 10, 2014.
+The Group is an engineering group specialising in the design and engineering of firearmstraining facilities.
+With an established track record and experience of more than 20 years in this niche industry, Starburst is one of the few companies operating primarily in Southeast Asia and the Middle East that provides in-house integrated solutions in the design, fabrication, installation and maintenance of antiricochet ballistic protection systems for firearm shooting ranges and tactical training mock-ups.